-On May 1, 2016, the Company entered into a Management Services Agreement ("Management Agreement") with Avalanche International Corp. ("Avalanche"), a related party.
-The Company's officers and directors are also officers and directors of Avalanche.
+On May 1, 2016, we entered into a Management Services Agreement ('MSA'') with Avalanche, a related party.
+The Company's directors, Messrs.
+Ault, Horne and Mansour are directors of Avalanche.
 Further, MCKEA is the majority member of Philou Ventures, LLC, which is the controlling shareholder of Avalanche.
-Pursuant to the terms of the Management Services Agreement, Avalanche shall provide management, consulting and financial services to Alzamend.
-Such services shall include advice and assistance concerning any and all aspects of operations, planning and financing of Alzamend and conducting relations with accountants, attorney, financial advisors and other professionals.
-The term of the Management Services Agreement, as amended, is for the period May 1, 2016 to December 31, 2017 and may be extended by written agreement.
-The Company initially paid \$40,000 per month for these services and, beginning February 2017, is currently paying \$20,000 per month.
-During the years ended April 30, 2019 and 2018, the Company recognized \$160,000 and \$240,000, respectively, in management fees.
-At April 30, 2019 and April 30, 2018, \$75,000 and \$3,000, respectively, was included within related party payable on the Company's balance sheet.
-The MSA expired as of December 31, 2018.
+Kristine L. Ault is the managing member of MCKEA Holdings, LLC and is the wife of Milton C. Ault, III, Executive Chairman of our Board.
+Pursuant to the terms of the MSA, Avalanche provided management, consulting and financial services to Alzamend.
+Such services included advice and assistance concerning any and all aspects of operations, planning and financing of Alzamend and conducting relations with accountants, attorney, financial advisors and other professionals.
+The term of the MSA, as amended, was for the period May 1, 2016 to December 31, 2017, and was extended by written agreement.
+We initially paid \$40,000 per month for these services and, beginning February 2017, began paying \$20,000 per month.
+During the year ended April 30, 2019 we recognized \$160,000 in management fees.
+At April 30, 2020 and April 30, 2019, \$58,567 and \$75,000, respectively, was included within related party payable on our balance sheet.
+The MSA expired on December 31, 2018.